Review of the Final Audio A4000

 Image - Review of the Final Audio A4000 Final Audio A4000 in-ear earphones (Image: Vitor Valeri / Hi-Fi Hub)

-The Final Audio A4000 impresses not only with its comfort and fit, but also with its sound.
-Released in December 2020, this model developed by Final Audio brings several innovations compared to what is found in the brand’s B series, such as the Final Audio B3, which I own.
-Overall, it is a very user-friendly earphone for long listening sessions, as you will see in this review.
+The Final Audio A4000 impresses not only with its comfort and fit, but also with its sound quality.
+Released in December 2020, this model developed by Final Audio introduces several innovations when compared to what is found in the brand’s B series, such as the Final Audio B3, which I own.
+Overall, it is a very user-friendly earphone for extended listening sessions, as will be demonstrated in this review.

-The build of the Final Audio A4000 feels carefully designed to provide an excellent level of comfort.
-Both the earphones and the cable are lightweight, and even after hours of listening to music, I experienced no discomfort—something I was initially concerned about due to the pointed areas of its body (housing, shell).
+The construction of the Final Audio A4000 seems to have been designed to provide an excellent level of comfort.
+Both the earphones and their cable are lightweight, and even after hours of listening to music, I did not experience any pain, which was something I initially feared due to the pointed areas of its body (housing, shell).

-Although the A4000 has a body very similar to the B3, there are some differences.
-Its tips are more rounded, with smooth curves.
-As a result, I did not feel the earphone structure “digging into” the concha of my ears.
+Although the A4000 has a body that is very similar to the B3, there are some differences.
+Its tips are more rounded, with smoother curves.
+As a result, I did not feel the structure of the earphone “pressing” or “digging into” the concha of my ears.

 Final Audio A4000 in-ear monitor earphones fitted in the ear.